 The Bible is God, the Creator’s, instruction book for your life.
 The Bible records examples of how God works in the lives of people throughout history.
 Through both the positive and negative ways that people responded, you can learn valuable lessons.
 You’ll see how God brings redemption to people who experience brokenness.
 You’ll develop endurance, courage, and hope.
 God is faithful to finish the work that He began in you (Phil.
 1:6).

 |A. Which of these 21 reasons resonate with you the most ?|

 |B. How does it encourage you?
 How does it motivate you to study the Bible regularly?|

 |C. Were any of the benefits surprising or unexpected?|

-The Easiest Way to Study the Bible (3 Simple Steps – Ready to Use) [link opens in a new window].
-I share a simple but effective way to study the Bible called the Sword Method of Bible Study.
+The Easiest Way to Study the Bible (3 Simple Steps – Ready to Use) I share a simple but effective way to study the Bible called the Sword Method of Bible Study.
 Studying the Bible doesn’t have to be complicated to receive all the benefits.

 11 Ways to Study the Bible: Methods, Techniques & Tips.
 In it, I share 11 different ways, including the one I shared above.
 You can find the way that works best for you.

 Lastly, you might enjoy this article on Psalm 119.
 It’s about whole-hearted delight in God and His Word: The Longest Psalm in the Bible and Why It’s the Perfect Length.